 452. The Unforgettable Fire (1984) - U2

 The Unforgettable Fire is noteworthy as being the first U2 album to be produced by Brian Eno and Daniel Lanois, which is like having both Stanley Krubrick AND David Lynch make a film together.
 Eno and Lanois would stick around for almost every U2 joint since, but their first time working with the biggest band in Ireland and soon the world was an almost entirely flawless experiment of more atmospheric music mixed with Bono's never-changing, politically-charged lyrics.
-"Pride (In the Name of Love)" was the monster hit, but "Bad" is easily one of the best songs U2 ever did, and the brief "MLK" and opener "A Sort of Homecoming" provide an excellent invitation and farewell respectfully.
+"Pride (In the Name of Love)" was the monster hit, but "Bad" is easily one of the best U2 songs, and the brief "MLK" and opener "A Sort of Homecoming" provide an excellent invitation and farewell, respectfully.

 451. Ray Charles (1957) - Ray Charles